cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Diffie-Hellman now creates the primes and the generator according to standards for secure generators.

-- New is the fast calcalation of integer powers.
+- New is the fast calculation of integer powers.
   This uses the library APFLOAT and it can be used to calculate and store all digits of the current prime number records (Mersenne numbers).

-- Added the classic transposition ciphers scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon.
+- Added the classic transposition ciphers Scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon.

-- Solitaire encryption: Dialogs are improved, display of "A" and "B" for the jockers instead of "53" and "54" (as in the original description), message is no longer limited to 64 kB, the key streams created can be stored.
+- Solitaire encryption: Dialogs are improved, display of "A" and "B" for the jokers instead of "53" and "54" (as in the original description), message is no longer limited to 64 kB, the key streams created can be stored.
   Solitaire's manual analysis (reconstruction of the initial deck) is improved.